 Read

-Chris Nevison, Business Operations Lead for Northern Gas Networks, said: “We’d like to apologise for any inconvenience caused during these essential works.
-However, it is vital we complete them in order to continue to maintain a safe and reliable gas supply to residents in the Skipton area.
-We’ll be working hard to complete this essential scheme as safely and as quickly as possible.”
+David Cook, Site Manager for Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
+However, it is vital we complete them in order to continue to maintain a safe and reliable gas supply to homes and businesses in Darlington.

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.